 If that does not work, then “start at the top and drill down.”
 Go to the www.gop.com web site.
 Then click on the “ourGOP” drop down menu and click on “States.”
 Find yours.
 Click on the link.
 The state Party Contact Information area will have phone numbers listed and a web site for the state Party web site.
 Click on the web site address.
 When you get to your state Party web site, look for Local GOP or Contacts, etc. Every state is unique, so the web sites will vary.
 Just keep trying to find your county and your congressional district and legislative district.
 Then start calling and e-mailing the elected Party leaders “closest” to you and tell them you want to volunteer to become an interim, appointed precinct committeeman as soon as possible and that you eventually want to become an elected precinct committeeman when the primary season rolls around.
 If necessary, look in the phone book and find the number and address of your local Republican Party office.
 Call them.
 If they don’t call back, get in your car and go to the office and bang on the door until someone answers and tell them you want to know how you, as a registered Republican voter, can become a VOTING MEMBER of the Republican Party.

 For example, the Republican Party of Maricopa County, Arizona has a very good web site with tools for Maricopa County voters to find out in which legislative district they reside and how to contact their legislative district Republican Party committee.
-And the web site has a very good summary defining the precinct committeeman office and what a precinct committeeman can accomplish on behalf of one’s self and the Party (click on Resource Center and then scroll down and, on the left, click on the Become A Precinct Committeeman link and then, at the bottom of that page, click on the How To Become A Precinct Committeeman button on the drop-down menu):
+And the web site has a very good explanation of how and why to become a precinct committeeman and what a precinct committeeman can accomplish on behalf of one’s self and the Party (click on Resource Center and then scroll down and, on the left, click on the Become A Precinct Committeeman link and then, at the bottom of that page, click on the Become A Precinct Committeeman Now link):